ThoughtWorksInc/coracle/README.md

 ##### Required:

 - **BEARER_TOKEN** -  The app will not start without it.
 Only POST requests that have a matching token in the HTTP header (e.g. "bearer-token" "123") are permitted.
+- **EXTERNAL_JWK_SET_URL** - The app will not start without it. the location of the endpoint in the app to get the keyset.
+Will be the address of the coracle instance with /jwk-set

 ##### Optional: